jcouyang/functional-javascript/en/functor_&_monad/monad.md

 ***/
 ```

-We can notice there are many  types called `Deferred`, let's try to use it.
+We can notice many of these are belong to type `Deferred`, let's try to use it.

 ```js
 anotherPromise = aPromise.then(_ => _.data.forEach(y=> console.log(y.description)))